 You should not use this medicine if you are allergic to chlorpheniramine or hydrocodone.

 Do not use TussiCaps if you have used an MAO inhibitor in the past 14 days.
 A dangerous drug interaction could occur.
 MAO inhibitors include isocarboxazid, linezolid, methylene blue injection, phenelzine, rasagiline, selegiline, tranylcypromine, and others.

 Do not give this medicine to a child younger than 6 years old.
 TussiCaps is not approved for use by anyone younger than 18 years old.

 Tell your doctor if you have ever had:

 seizures, or a head injury or brain tumor;

 a blockage in your digestive tract (stomach or intestines);

 liver or kidney disease;

-Hydrocodone may be habit-forming, even at regular doses.
 Never share this medicine with another person, especially someone with a history of drug abuse or addiction.
-MISUSE OF NARCOTIC MEDICINE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH, especially in a child or other person using the medicine without a prescription.
-Selling or giving away hydrocodone is against the law.
+MISUSE CAN CAUSE ADDICTION, OVERDOSE, OR DEATH.
+Keep the medicine in a place where others cannot get to it.
+Selling or giving away TussiCaps is against the law.